Our Board

 Stana Pezic

-As the child of a migrant family, I've firsthand experience with the challenges of communicating with migrants.
+She has a profound appreciation for New Zealand's diverse communities.
+"As the child of a migrant family, I have firsthand experience with the challenges of communicating for migrants.
 I grew up being my parents' interpreter, so I have a real affinity with the services INZ provides.
-I'm excited to contribute to this cause
+I'm excited to contribute to this cause."

 Board Member